-In recent decades there’s been an unprecedented push to sensitize American employers in order to improve workplace conditions, boost employee morale and enhance productivity.
+In recent decades there’s been an unprecedented push to sensitize American employers in order to improve workplace conditions, boost employee morale, and enhance productivity to create an overall happy workplace.
 In light of the effort invested, one would think we’d now be the happiest workforce in the world.
 But we’re far from it.

 The most recent Gallup poll on the emotional health of American workers reveals that 70% are “checked out” in their place of work, if not entirely “actively disengaged.”
 7 out of 10 claim that they do not care about what they do, or the companies or customers for whom they work.
 Even more troubling, the poll shows that 20% of Americans actually hate their jobs and often undermine company operations with their attitudes.